Formations

 Capacities contracted while Domains run above center, held coherently.
 The functions that should be processing overwhelming input have gone offline — too much coming in with nothing to process it, in a self-reinforcing pattern.
 This is the structural signature of someone drowning in experience they cannot metabolize.

-Frozen (Crisis — Centered / Centered / Coherent)
+Frozen (Severe — Centered / Centered / Coherent)

 Directional averages appear balanced.
 The pattern looks coherent.
-But the coherence score is in the Crisis range.
+But coherence is in the Severe band.
 A person whose defenses maintain a centered appearance while the underlying system is failing.
-The coherence score detects what the directional averages mask.
+Coherence detects what the directional averages mask.
 This formation is a reminder that severity and direction are independent dimensions.

 Formation Axes